-Customer journeys are the key component for defining an omnichannel content strategy.
-A high-level, cross-channel journey might appear as this
+Customer journeys (or cross-channel journeys) are the key component for defining an omnichannel content strategy.
+A high-level, cross-channel journey might look like this:

 Done well, a consumer journey:

 - Starts with a group of tasks required for a consumer to accomplish certain goals (e.g., purchase a product, locate a store, get support for a purchased product).

 - Creates a series of steps within each task that a consumer will go through, often-times through several channels.

 - Informs which content is necessary at which step in each task to empower the consumer to go to the next step.